Guardian Quiptic 1,365/Budmo

 JOSEPH

 An insertion of EP for ‘record’ in JOSH.
-Being told by via an archangel that your chaste betrothed is pregnant by a supernatural being does require a certain suspension of disbelief.
+Being told by via archangel that your chaste betrothed is pregnant by a supernatural being does require a certain suspension of disbelief.

 Down